• Latest

 One of the most popular ways to use insulin plants is to make tea.
 To do this, you can grind up the plant’s dried leaves and add them to a cup of boiling water.
 Let the tea steep for 10 minutes, then strain it and drink.

-When consuming the dried plant, it is important to start with a small dose and increase gradually as needed.
+When consuming the dried plant, starting with a small dose and increasing gradually as needed is important.

 Available Forms of Insulin Plant for Human Consumption